Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: Numerical Optimal Control

 \subsection{Direct collocation methods}

 Direct collocation methods can be categorized into fixed-order $h$ methods (e.g.\ Euler, Trapezoidal, and Hermite-Simpson (H-S) as in \cite{betts2010practical}), and variable higher-order $p$/$hp$ methods (e.g.\ Legendre-Gauss-Radau (LGR) as in \cite{liu2014hp}).
-Here, we aim to provide a high level overview of the method, which is valid for both $h$ and $p$/$hp$ methods.
+Here, we aim to provide a high level overview.
+With a mesh of size $N:=\sum_{k=1}^K N^{(k)}$, the states can be approximated as